-We provide our executive officers with limited perquisites, including personal financial planning services provided by an independent firm, and an executive health screening program where the Chief Executive Officer receives a comprehensive physical examination from an independent health care provider.
-The personal financial planning program is designed to provide executives with access to knowledgeable resources that understand our compensation and benefit plans and can assist our executives in efficiently and effectively managing their financial and tax planning issues.
+We provide our executive officers with limited perquisites, consisting of health and life insurance benefits, personal estate and financial planning services provided by independent providers, and an executive health screening program where the Chief Executive Officer receives a comprehensive physical examination from an independent health care provider.
+The Committee believes that the good health of the CEO is important to the organization and helps minimize risk to the Company.
+The personal estate and financial planning program is designed to provide executives with access to knowledgeable resources that understand our compensation and benefit plans and can assist our executives in efficiently and effectively managing their estate, financial and tax planning issues, thus facilitating a more productive use of the executive's time, allowing for greater focus on company activities.
+Personal benefits provided to LP's executive officers are discussed in more detail in note 5 to the Summary Compensation Table on page 35.